Connect with others who understand.

 Seizure Type

+The risk of inheriting epilepsy is greater if one parent has generalized epilepsy (rather than focal epilepsy).
 Generalized epilepsy is characterized by a person’s epileptic seizures beginning in both hemispheres of the brain.
 In focal epilepsy, seizures are localized and begin in one hemisphere of the brain.
-Generalized-onset epilepsy is more likely than focal epilepsy to be inherited.

 Idiopathic epilepsy is the name given when the seizures’ onset or cause is unknown.
 Some idiopathic types of generalized epilepsy (juvenile myoclonic epilepsy or epilepsy with generalized tonic-clonic seizures) result from inherited abnormal genes.

-What Are the Chances Your Child Will Inherit Your Epilepsy?
+What Are the Chances Your Child Will Inherit Epilepsy?

 People with epilepsy may be concerned about passing on their seizure disorder to their children.
-However, most children born to parents who have epilepsy do not develop seizures.
+However, most children born to parents who have epilepsy don’t develop seizures.

-If the father does not have epilepsy and the mother has epilepsy, the chances are less than 5 percent.
-If the father has epilepsy and the mother does not have epilepsy, the risk is slightly lower.
+If the father doesn’t have epilepsy but the mother does, the chances of a child developing it are less than 5 percent.
+If the father has epilepsy and the mother doesn’t have epilepsy, the risk is slightly lower.
 If both parents have epilepsy, the risk is only a bit higher.
+If neither parent has epilepsy but a grandparent has it, their children’s risk is not higher than average.
+There is no scientific evidence for epilepsy “skipping a generation.”

 Genetic Counseling and Testing

 People with epilepsy or who have a family history of epilepsy may consider genetic testing and genetic counseling.
 Through genetic testing, doctors can help determine whether a person’s epilepsy has a genetic cause.
-Doctors can also identify the nature of epilepsy’s genetic cause.
+Doctors can also identify the nature of epilepsy’s genetic cause, and identify other genetic disorders, abnormalities, or genetic factors.

 Genetic Counseling